-The School of Social Work offers a program of classroom and fieldwork that leads to the master of social work (MSW) degree.
+The School of Social Work offers a program of classroom study and fieldwork that leads to the master of social work (MSW) degree.
 The program is based on a relational perspective for advanced professional practice, leadership, and innovation in service delivery.
+A single concentration, Clinical-Community Social Work, is offered which is augmented and focused through elective courses selected by the student in consultation with his or her faculty advisor.
 Paramount to this perspective is a commitment to economic and social justice.
 The curriculum leading to the MSW degree is built on a liberal arts perspective.
 The MSW program at East Carolina University has been developed in accordance with the policies and guidelines provided by the Council on Social Work Education (CSWE).

 The School of Social Work offers two curriculum options: regular track and advanced standing.

-The regular track program of study is a two year course of study and requires the completion of a minimum of 60 semester hours.
+The regular track program is designed as a two year course of study that requires the completion of a minimum of 60 semester hours.
 The initial year, referred to as the foundation year, is comprised of 30 semester hours focusing on developing the knowledge, skills, and values necessary to become professional social workers.
 This foundation is applicable across different practice settings, problem areas, and population groups.
-The foundation includes material on populations-at-risk, human diversity, and social and economic justice, and is provided in courses addressing the areas of human behavior in the social environment, social welfare policy and services, social work practice, and social work research.
-In addition, a foundation practicum provides students with the opportunity to demonstrate knowledge, skills, and values taught in the first year in a "real world" setting.
-The second year of the regular track program is generally referred to as the advanced year.
-It builds upon the foundation year and provides more thorough knowledge of complex policies, practice skills, evaluation skills, human behavior in the social environment, and field education.
+The foundation curriculum includes material on populations-at-risk, human diversity, and social and economic justice, and is provided in courses addressing the areas of human behavior and the social environment, social welfare policy and services, social work practice, and social work research.
+In addition, a foundation practicum provides students with the opportunity to demonstrate knowledge, skills, and values taught in the first year in a supervised practice setting.